 - Low-cost and yet high-reach channels such as TikTok are also a good option.
 Here the CPM (Cost per Mille, which describes the cost of your ads per 1000 impressions) is currently around 2 to 5 €, so you can achieve a lot even with a small budget.

+Be mindful that many of today’s clients use their mobile devices to browse the feed on social media sites like Facebook, Instagram, and TikTok.
+So make sure to take advantage of the opportunity to design some mobile campaigns for Black Friday.
 But when choosing a channel, always think about your target group and which social media sites they frequent– because your sales will only increase if your ads reach the right people on Black Friday.

 Tease your deals in advance

 Let’s not kid ourselves: On Black Friday, you won’t be the only one vying for shoppers’ attention with your brand.
 To ensure that your Black Friday deals don’t get lost in the flood of offers, you should try to generate as much excitement and interest as possible in advance.
+Beginning two weeks before to Black Friday, the oncoming sale should reach your most engaged readers 2-3 times to make sure your message is getting through to your customers.

 On social media, for example, you can present the highlights and thus trigger anticipation among your followers.
 The same goes for your newsletter, which you can send to your existing customers.
 I recommend including a live countdown that shows when deals will become available– this has proven to be very effective with our customers in the past.
 After all, it conveys a sense of urgency and boosts your customers’ FOMO.